FIRST PRESBYTERIAN CHURCH HISTORY

 The Rev. Dr. Danny C. Levi followed Dr. Summers and served from July 26, 1987, until December 15, 1991.
 During his pastorate, the church placed a greater emphasis on missions and outreach, on Advent and Easter, and on the midweek services than it had before.
 The first assistant pastor in the church’s history, William R. Lyle, was ordained and installed on January 2, 1991 and served almost 2 years, until December 31, 1992.
 Dr. Levi received his Doctor of Ministry degree during his time in Gulfport.

 The Rev. Marshall D. Connor became our eighth pastor on March 1, 1993, and served for just over 11 years until July 31, 2004.
 The Rev. Connor is fondly remembered as a good Bible teacher and a loving pastor and friend by many in the congregation.
-He has retained close ties to our church since his departure in 2004, returning to baptize his granddaughter.
-It was during his tenure at FPC that the church’s preschool expanded its operations and became the Covenant Christian School, providing teaching for K-6th grades.
-Mrs. Carol Milner was the school’s first director.
-She was succeeded by Mr. Charles Brueck, who ably served the school on a volunteer basis until it closed its doors just before Hurricane Katrina in 2005.
 During M.D.
 Connor’s pastorate, the church celebrated its centennial anniversary.

-On January 20th, 2019, the Rev. Dr. Toby B. Holt became the tenth (and current) pastor in First Presbyterian Church's long history.
+In 2018, the Rev. Dr. Toby B. Holt was called as the tenth (and current) pastor in First Presbyterian Church's long history.
 Dr. Holt previously ministered to churches in Georgia and Wyoming, and holds MDiv and DMin degrees through New Geneva Theological Seminary in Colorado Springs, Colorado.
-Dr. Holt has taught multiple seminars on evangelism and apologetics in the US and overseas, and his recent teachings are available on First Presbyterian's website.
-Dr. Holt is married with two children, and is excited to be part of God's long-standing ministry on the Gulf coast.
+Dr. Holt has taught on evangelism and apologetics in the US and overseas, and his teachings are available on FPC's website.
+Dr. Holt is married with two children.

 This brief survey of the history of First Presbyterian Church has not been able to mention the many godly men and women who have prayed for and served our church with their lives and resources since 1899.
 Special attention must be given to the ruling elders who have so ably and faithfully served this congregation since its inception and especially to those who currently fill that office.
 Without these men, humanly speaking, the church would not be where it is today.